owner | elliot callighan

 His experience and background brings the “extras” surrounding game development to the team: He's versed in scope management, debugging, profiling, and affirms a deep appreciation for robust version control solutions.
 Outside the studio, Chris makes the rounds as a guest speaker at various industry panels, conventions, and other professional (and casual!) get - togethers.

-BAM Studios is Unlock's facility partner for all things game audio.
-When scope or timeline requires extra hands, Unlock goes to BAM.
-With locations in downtown Chicago as well as the Cinespace lot, BAM regularly handles audio needs for international brands like Nintendo, Corona, and Panasonic, episodic productions such as Chicago Fire, Shameless and Veep, and even feature films like Toy Story 4, Shrek and Zero Dark Thirty.
+Periscope is Unlock's partner for all things game audio.
+When scope or timeline requires extra hands, Unlock goes to Periscope.
+With locations in downtown Chicago on the Cinespace lot as well as Los Angeles, Periscope regularly handles audio needs for international brands like Groupon, Chevy, and XXXXXX, episodic productions such as Empire, XXXXX and XXXXX, and even feature films like XXXXX, XXXXX and XXXXX.

-Unlock team members contribute music, sound design and implementation to BAM when a project includes games or more advanced technologies to ensure the end experience is exactly what the client wants.
+Unlock team members contribute music, sound design and implementation to Periscope when a project includes games or more advanced technologies to ensure the end experience is exactly what the client needs.

-Between Unlock and BAM, there's nothing we can't handle.
+Between Unlock and Periscope, there's nothing we can't handle.